Ushasri-Samala/aws-project/cloudwatch/README.md

 **"width and height"** => This properties define the size of the widget.
 **"properties"** => properties of widget includng the type of view, title of the widget and the AWS region to use.
 **"metrics"** => defines the metrics to be dispayed in the widget. **"period, stat, start, end"** => period(5 minutes), statistic to use (average) and the time range to display(the last 3 hours).

+## Commands to run the application
+->terraform init => To initialize the Terraform working directory.
+->terraform plan => Plan the Terraform deployment.
+->terraform apply => Apply the Terraform deployment.
+->terraform destroy => To delete the created resources.

+## Output
+Successfully added Resources.